Seattle neglected to collect $3.4M payment for affordable housing as two skyscrapers were built

 The project came at a time when the program’s regulations were being revised to allow an option for some developers to defer their payments until later, Stevens says.

-There were no notes in the deparment’s permit-tracking system telling the new reviewer to collect the payment.
+There were no notes in the department’s permit-tracking system telling the new reviewer to collect the payment.
 Mistakenly, the new reviewer issued the permit, the developer went ahead with the project and the department never looked back.

 A spokeswoman for Bosa Development, the project’s developer, declined to comment.
 The construction department was to blame, not the developer, Stevens says.